 Russell Park is 1 of 108 St. Louis parks.
-It is a 1.1 acre park that was placed into ordinance in 1950 and is located in
+It is a 1.1 acre park that was placed into ordinance in 1950 and is located in the West End neighborhood:

 The park is at the south west corner of Goodfellow Boulevard and Cabanne Avenue.